udacity/CarND-MPC-Project/README.md

 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./mpc`.

+## Tips

+It's recommended to test the MPC on basic examples to see if your implementation behaves as desired.
+One possible example is the vehicle starting offset of a straight line (reference).
+If the MPC implementation is correct, after some number of timesteps
+(not too many) it should find and track the reference line.

 ## Editor Settings